CR Meeting Format 002

 7) _:00: Lead the group in the closing dedication.

-“We remain seated for the closing dedication, printed on the 3×5 cards.
-Please join me.
+“We remain seated for the closing dedication, (can be printed on 3×5 cards).

-We dedicate the merits of this practice to all suffering addicts.
+We dedicate the merits of this practice to all who suffer.

 May everyone be free of suffering, and the causes of suffering.